CoderDojo-Content/Intermediate-HTML-CSS/en/hover-pseudo-class.md

       border-radius: 10px;
     }
   ```

- * Why not add the attribute `class="nice-links"` to all of the links in your menu bar as well?
-This will make your menu bar even more interactive!
+5. Why not add the attribute `class="nice-links"` to all of the links in your menu bar as well?

 5. You can combine all of these tricks with animations too!
 Add the following animation to your CSS file:
   ```css